-In this paper, we considered the spectral instability of one-dimensional traveling wave NTP solutions of the cubic Nonlinear Schrödinger equation.
-The solutions used are based on Jacobi elliptic function with transverse perturbation.
-And exact spectral form of the linearized operator is discretized and used to construct an associated eigenvalue problem.
-The positive real part of the resulting eigenvalues were then used to determine that none of the solutions considered are spectrally stable.
-The numerics indicate a well defined ridge of maximal instability which is located in the (k, B)-parameter region associated with fully nontrivial phase solutions.
+of Jacobi elliptic functions.
+An exact spectral form of the linearized operator is discretized and used to construct an associated generalized eigenvalue problem.
+The positive real part of the resulting eigenvalues was used to determine that none of the solutions considered are spectrally stable.
+The numerics indicate a well-defined ridge of maximal instability which is located in the (k, B)-parameter region associated with fully nontrivial phase solutions.
 In addition, the numerical evidence indicates that exponential growth rates of dn-type solutions, and to a lesser extent the Stokes wave solutions, are robust under transverse perturbation.
 The growth of the cn-type and sn-type solutions appear to be quite sensitive to this perturbation.
-In summary, numerical evidence suggests that bounded, nontrivial one dimensional traveling wave solutions to the cubic NLS equation are unstable under transverse perturbation.
+In summary, numerical evidence suggests that bounded, nontrivial one dimensional traveling wave solutions to the cubic NLS equation are unstable under transverse perturbation, and we have characterized the nature of this instability.